Robert Badinter: Early life

 Robert Badinter was born on 30 March 1928, in Paris to Simon Badinter and Charlotte Rosenberg.
 His Bessarabian Jewish family had immigrated to France in 1921 to escape pogroms.
-During World War II, after the Nazi occupation of Paris, his family sought refuge in Lyon.
-His father was captured in the 1943 Rue Sainte-Catherine Roundup and deported with other Jews to the Sobibor extermination camp, where he was murdered shortly thereafter.
+During World War II, after the Nazi occupation of Paris, his family sought refuge in Lyon, then near Chambéry after his father was captured by the Gestapo in the 1943 Rue Sainte-Catherine Roundup.
+Simon was then deported with other Jews to the Sobibor extermination camp, where he was murdered shortly thereafter.

 Badinter graduated in law from Paris Law Faculty of the University of Paris.
 He then went to the United States to continue his studies at Columbia University in New York City, where he got his MA.
 He continued his studies again at the Sorbonne until 1954.
 In 1965, Badinter was appointed a professor at University of Sorbonne.
 He continued as an Emeritus professor until 1996.

 Political career

 Beginnings

-Badinter started his career in Paris in 1951, as a lawyer working with Henri Torrès.
+Badinter started his career in Paris in 1951, as a lawyer working with Henry Torrès.

+In 1959, he was hired by transgender cabaret star Coccinelle to help her legally change her gender.
 In 1965, along with Jean-Denis Bredin, he founded the law firm Badinter, Bredin et partenaires, (now Bredin Prat) where he practised law until 1981.